SystemQuest/pgqueue/README.md

-# PgQueue4Go
+# PgTask

-A high-performance PostgreSQL-based job queue system for Go, inspired by PgQueuer.
+A high-performance PostgreSQL-based task/job queue system for Go, inspired by PgQueuer.

 ## Features